chahatsharma1/trading-platform/README.md

 ---

-## ⚙️ Environment Variables (Not committed)
+## ⚙️ Environment Variables

-> `application.properties` is excluded from version control and contains:
+> `application.properties` is excluded from version control

+---
+## 🔐 Admin Access

+- Create a user with ROLE_ADMIN, and use those credentials to access Admin Dashboard